DisplayLink/evdi/README.md

 # Extensible Virtual Display Interface

-For Gnome/Wayland please use upstream EVDI: https://github.com/DisplayLink/evdi

-## The hack-fix for slow screen update on AMD/DisplayLink screens

-The EVDI driver uses CPU to copy framebuffer.
-In order to make that copy fast the CPU requires cached access to the buffer.
-This is the case for integrated Intel GPU's.
-In case of AMD APU's (e.g. Ryzen 4750U) and most discrete GPU's the access to the framebuffer is uncached.
-Hence the copy is very slow.
-This branch is a hack-fix.
-It ignores AMDGPU driver and provides direct cached CPU access to the framebuffer.
-This is NOT A CORRECT way to implement it as the AMDGPU driver should be responsible for managing its memory.
-Although it seems to work with the latest kernels, users mileage may vary (crashes have been reported).
-It should only be tried on AMD APU's (not discrete GPU's).

-Gnome/Wayland circumvents the problem described above by commanding the GPU to perform additional copy of the framebuffer which is then fed into EVDI.
-That buffer is cached and can be copied without hassle by EVDI.
-There are however two framebuffer copies instead of one which can affect performance.
-X11 does not implement such a work-around.

-## How to use it.
-(make sure you know how to revert it in case it does not work)

-### With DKMS version >= 2.8.2
-(Note:  a distribution's dkms binary can be upgraded: https://github.com/dell/dkms/)

-This will allow the EVDI module to be automatically built, signed (if using Secure Boot), and installed during kernel upgrades.

-1. Install latest DisplayLink driver, get your DisplayLink screen to work (although with slow update rate)
-2. Clone this repo and checkout this branch: amd_vmap_texture
-3. copy files from module dir into /usr/src/evdi* (highest version) dir
-4. Run:
-   sudo dkms uninstall evdi/version
-   sudo dkms unbuild evdi/version
-   sudo dkms build evdi/version
-   sudo dkms install evdi/version
-5. append "vmap_texture=1" to /etc/modprobe.d/evdi.conf (the content of the file should look like this "options evdi initial_device_count=4 vmap_texture=1")
-6. reboot.

-A shell script to automate this process was contributed by dkebler and can be found as evdi-install.sh.

-## With DKMS version < 2.8.2
-(Note:  The EVDI module will need to be replaced after each kernel upgrade.
-If secure boot is enabled, the .ko file will need to be signed.)

-1. Install latest DisplayLink driver, get your DisplayLink screen to work (although with slow update rate)
-2. Clone this repo and checkout this branch: amd_vmap_texture
-3. Build the kernel module (cd evdi/module, then make)  If secure boot is enabled, sign evdi.ko now.
-4. sudo modinfo evdi (to get the location of the running kernel module)
-5. sudo cp ./evdi.ko (location from #4)
-6. append "vmap_texture=1" to /etc/modprobe/evdi.conf (the content of the file should look like this "options evdi initial_device_count=4 vmap_texture=1")
-7. reboot.

 [![Build Status](https://travis-ci.org/DisplayLink/evdi.svg?branch=devel)](https://travis-ci.org/DisplayLink/evdi)

 The Extensible Virtual Display Interface (EVDI) is a Linux&reg; kernel module that enables management of multiple screens, allowing user-space programs to take control over what happens with the image.
 It is essentially a virtual display you can add, remove and receive screen updates for, in an application that uses the `libevdi` library.